Shronim/tutorials/surfaces/Aladin-Planetary-Surfaces/Aladin-Planetary-Surfaces-Tutorial.md

 ### Convert to HiPS :
 on menu:
-Tool > Convert current image to a HiPS
-Apply grid, pan around, zoom in/out ...
+Tool > Generate a HiPS based on... > current image Apply grid, pan around, zoom in/out ...
-    > Type Comm-G to overplot coordinate grid
+    > Type Commmand+G (or bottom left icon) to overplot coordinate grid
     > Beware that  longitudes are handled as Righ Ascensions (inverted)

 ### Adding catalogue: